Joshua-Kloepfer20/P04/README.md

 ### Launch Site

 Go to http://127.0.0.1:5000/ in your browser, since this is where the Flask server is running.
-The Node.js server runs on http://127.0.0.1:3000/, but a client will never need to access it directly.
+The Node.js server runs on http://127.0.0.1:3000/, but a user will never need to access it directly.

 ## Launch Codes - Don't Run Locally